Grease: Rise of the Pink Ladies: Release

 The premiere of Grease: Rise of the Pink Ladies was first earmarked for early 2023 in a story in Entertainment Weekly in December 2022.
 On January 9, 2023, the series was announced at a Television Critics Association panel to premiere on April 6, 2023.
+The show's first season concluded on June 1, 2023.
+The series was removed from Paramount+ in June 2023.